btanaka/vimnasium-text/out/_sources/introduction.txt

 editors and even some IDEs, and I always eventually come back to Vim.
 I've yet to find another editor that, in my opinion, can beat it.

 But why am I telling you all this?
-Vimnasium is aimed at intermediate to advanced Vim users, so you already must like Vim since you're here, and I needn't convince you that it is great.
+Black Belt Vim is aimed at intermediate to advanced Vim users, so you already must like Vim since you're here, and I needn't convince you that it is great.

-So, what *is* Vimnasium anyway?
+So, what *is* Black Belt Vim anyway?
 It's the gymnasium of Vim.
 In it, you will find excercises that will make you a better, more powerful Vim user.
 (A vimnast?
 No, that's terrible.)
 You will gain new skills and thereby work faster and more efficiently.

 Since vi and Vim have been around so many years, there are tons of great reference resources out in the world.
-The goal of Vimnasium is to teach you some new skills in an active way that will help plant the seeds of the muscle memory of those new skills.
+The goal of Black Belt Vim is to teach you some new skills in an active way that will help plant the seeds of the muscle memory of those new skills.

-Vimnasium is also my way of giving back to the Vim community.
+Black Belt Vim is also my way of giving back to the Vim community.
 You've helped me time and time again.
-Here's hoping Vimnasium does the same for someone else.
+Here's hoping Black Belt Vim does the same for someone else.

 So, let's get started!